craffel/craffel.github.io/blog/src/content/residency.rst

 In terms of colleagues, as I mentioned above you are basically surrounded by leading ML researchers.
 In analogy with the postdoc, a new crop of residents has just arrived and there are always interns around, which provides excellent potential mentorship opportunities.
-I also have come to realize that a huge part of a lab's culture comes from it's leadership, and I think Brain's great culture is largely thanks to this.
+I also have come to realize that a huge part of a lab's culture comes from its leadership, and I think Brain's great culture is largely thanks to this.
 The senior staff at Brain are uniformly approachable, friendly, and sharing-focused.
 Of course, the more junior people are also extremely knowledgeable and hard-working.